Arch-Network/arch-node/README.md

 ### Hardware Requirements for Running an Arch Node

-To ensure optimal performance of an Arch Node, which supports both transaction processing and cryptographic proof verifications, the following hardware specifications are recommended:
+To ensure optimal performance of an Arch Node the following hardware specifications are recommended:

 - **Operating System**: Compatible with Linux or MacOS.
-Choose the operating system that best fits your technical expertise and infrastructure.

 - **Processor (CPU)**: A modern multi-core processor is recommended to handle the computational demands of verifying ZKVM proofs.

-- **Memory (RAM)**: At least 16 GB of RAM is recommended to ensure smooth operation and efficient handling of multiple tasks simultaneously.
+- **Memory (RAM)**: At least 16 GB of RAM is recommended to ensure smooth operation.

 - **Disk Space**: A minimum of 1 TB of SSD storage is required to manage the blockchain data and logs.
 This allows for adequate storage of historical data and ensures quick data retrieval and processing.